Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 **Problem Statement:** Time limit: 1 second, Memory Limit: 256MB

-Given an sequence $a$ of $n$ non-negative integers, find the number of pairs of integers that sum to an odd number.
+Given a sequence $a$ of $n$ non-negative integers, find the number of pairs of integers that sum to an odd number.
 In other words, find the number of indices $1 \leq i \leq n$ and $1 \leq j \leq n$ such that $i
 \neq j$ and $a_i + a_j$ is odd.